onefoursix/sdc-k8s-deployment-with-custom-config/README.md

     config.includes=dpm.properties,vault.properties,credential-stores.properties,sdc-dynamic.properties

+That setting will load the dynamic properties described below.

 Save the <code>sdc.properties</code> file in a configMap named <code>sdc-static-properties</code> by executing a command like this:

 <code>$ kubectl create configmap sdc-static-properties --from-file=sdc.properties</code>

 Once again, the configMap <code>sdc-static-properties</code> can be reused across multiple deployments.

-Next, create a small file named <code>sdc-dynamic.properties</code> with only properties specific to a given deployment,  For example, my <code>sdc-dynamic.properties</code> file contains only these two properties:
+Next, create a small file named <code>sdc-dynamic.properties</code> that will contain only properties specific to a given deployment,  For example, my <code>sdc-dynamic.properties</code> file contains only these two properties:

     sdc.base.http.url=https://sequoia.onefoursix.com
     production.maxBatchSize=20000